010

 And this is the part we rarely question:

-If something can be taken so quickly, was it even ours to begin with?
+Was it even ours to begin with?

-Losing control feels like sliding down a mountain after all the effort to climb it, and the more we try to fight it, the more we slide.
-Our first instinct is to take control, but I've come to realise it isn’t our ability to control the situation (which often feels sporadic) that gives us the grip; it's our ability to take Command.
-Without it, the longer we dwell, the further we erode inside, and the gap only gets deeper.
+Our first instinct is to take back control, but I've come to realise it isn’t our ability to control the situation (which often feels sporadic) that gives us the grip; it's our ability to take Command.
+When we don't, we dwell for longer, and the further we erode inside.
+The inner gap only gets deeper.

 Self-command is the ability to take command of yourself, a moment-to-moment practice, acting with intention despite any experiences we face.
-Consider this:

-Point A = Awareness [the knowing]
+Point A = Awareness (the knowing)

-Point B = Action [the doing]
+Point B = Action (the doing)

 “It’s not the right time.”